metasmash/M2-TP1-WEB/README.md

 [http://localhost:9998](http://localhost:9998)

+## How to use

+Go to index.html on public/index.html, and insert a custom component defined like this:

+`<video-player  src="" loop=true >TITLE</video-player>`

+`src`  our source video declared with a path.

+`loop`  accept true, any other values or undefined are considered as false.

+`TITLE `  Our title we want to display for our video-player component

+`<audio-player  src=""  >TITLE</audio-player>`

+`src`  our source video declared with a path.

+`TITLE `  Our title we want to display for our audio-player component

 ### DONE:

 - [x] Créer une  page HTML avec à l'intérieur un lecteur audio ou un lecteur video, vous pourrez reprendre le code d'exemples du MOOC présentant l'API des lecteurs audio et vidéo